Story At-A-Glance

 “The recent data from Federal Reserve of St. Louis shows job postings were up 8.3% from a year ago in Riverside County and San Bernardino County.
 That represents the highest growth in the nation.
 New home communities serve the families of these workers, as well as families moving from coastal regions and urban centers looking for affordability and more space.”
 Caitlyn Lai-Valenti, senior marketing director for Brookfield Residential.

 Inland Empire being a logistics hub for the country and its association with the residential housing market boom is just part of the explanation.
-Another driving force, even bigger than the ‘logistics hub’ reasoning is the historical low interest rates that helped retail and construction, region’s two major industries to recover quickly.
+Another driving force, even bigger than the ‘logistics hub’ reasoning, is the historically low-interest rates that helped retail and construction, the region’s two major industries, to recover quickly.

-There was an already ‘pent-up demand’ for affordable houses and lower mortgage rates gave people a chance to buy homes, a desire they harbored for years.
+There was an already ‘pent-up demand for affordable houses, and lower mortgage rates gave people a chance to buy homes, a desire they had harbored for years.

 What do we make of it?